 3. Use "Department" to Categorize Your Revenue by Activities or Programs You Run

 - You may capture donations when an adoption happens.
 You may also capture donations when you take an owner surrender or when you offer a low-cost spay neuter.
 If you want to track the donation back to the program or activity that brought in the revenue, you can track that by department.

-After configuring these you'll need to remember to assign your new Departments or Funds to each Adoption Price Group and Non-Adoption Item so that these new values are reflected in your reporting.
+After configuring these you'll need to remember to assign your new Funds / GL Codes and Departments to each of your configured Adoption Price Groups, Adoption Hold Price Groups, Non-Adoption Items, and Donation types (recurring donations and donations made through the Donation Boost Widget) so that these new values are reflected in your reporting.

-See the Best Practices for configuring Cash Drawers, Funds, and Departments article for some great templates and examples for Cash Drawers, Funds, and Departments!
+See the Best Practices for configuring Cash Drawers, Funds / GL Codes, and Departments article for some great templates and examples!